Morality and God’s existence

-Most atheists are just as convinced as Christians that Adolf Hitler was an evil person.
-If morality is relative then how could we have judged Hitler?
-Although many people have different practices of morality, they still share a common morality.
-For example, murder (not killing) and stealing are always wrong.
-This is fact that all governments and societies believe in.
+Most atheists are just as convinced as Christians that a mass murderer is an evil person because he killed innocent people.
+If morality is relative, then how could we have judged a mass murderer?
+Although many people have different standards of morality, they all still have common morality.
+For example, murder, stealing, and bearing false witness are always wrong.
+These are facts that all governments and societies hold.

 In His service,